-You may print this book (or selected lessons from this book) provided that you print the content exactly as it is published, do not add or remove any book content or copyright notices, and make no charge of any sort for the books that you print.
+You may print this book (or selected lessons from this book) provided that you print content exactly as it is published and may not add or remove any copyright notices.
+You may not make any charge of any sort for the basic skills books that you print.
+It is permissible, however, to give free copies of the book to students who attend a free (or paid for) class or course.

 We make a sincere effort to ensure the accuracy of all material described in this document.
-The Smart Method[®] Ltd makes no warranty, express or implied, with respect to the quality, correctness, reliability, accuracy, or freedom from error of this document or the products it describes.
+The Smart Method® Ltd makes no warranty, express or implied, with respect to the quality, correctness, reliability, accuracy, or freedom from error of this document or the products it describes.